 Solving problems the right way.

-To be fair, my approach isn't always the right and certainly not the only way to address problems, but I will show you how to use human-centered design to creatively solve complex problems.
+To be fair, my approach isn't always the right and certainly not the only way to address problems, but I can show you how to adopt a design-inspired analytical process to collaboratively solve complex problems.

-Or to reframe this challenge as a design opportunity: How might we apply (and tailor) human-centered methods and tools to create positive change in a real-world scenario?
+Or to reframe this challenge as an innovation opportunity: How might we leverage (and tailor) analytical methods and human-centered design to co-create positive change in a real-world scenario?

 Making the world more